 People from the rest of the world

-If you are not a UK, Irish or EAA national, we need to see letters from UK Visas and Immigration, the UK Border Agency or the Home Office showing us how you are able to live and work in the UK.
+If you are not a UK, Irish or EEA national, we need to see documents from the UK Visas and Immigration Agency, the UK Border Agency or the Home Office showing us how you are able to live and work in the UK.
 We will need this before we can consider a claim for Council Tax Support.

 You cannot claim Council Tax Support if you are a sponsored immigrant.